 - Child by Rape: BJ's father was one.
 His mother was raped by a serial killer, but she survived and had his child.
 She put him up for adoption.

-- Jerk with a Heart of Gold: Tillman becomes very snippy once BJ reveals her pregnancy, but he still tries to protect her while she begins slipping into insanity and even petitions to adopt the baby after her attempts to abort it.
+- Jerk with a Heart of Gold: Tillman becomes very snippy once BJ reveals her pregnancy, but he still tries to protect her while she begins slipping into insanity and even petitions to adopt the baby after she attempts to abort it in prison.

-- Office Romance: BJ, a female Detective, has an affair with her Lieutenant who is married.
-She gets pregnant with him, but these are only minor problems...
-She starts channeling her grandfather who is a serial killer.
+- Office Romance: BJ, a female detective, has an affair with her lieutenant, who is married.
+She gets pregnant from him, but these are only minor problems...
+She starts channeling her grandfather, serial killer Harry Cokely.
 She ends up suicidal and tries to abort her son.
 Lieutenant Tillman petitions to adopt the child (it's unknown whether his wife knew about the affair or if they even stayed together).

-- Serial Killer: Who rapes and kills women, and also has killed FBI agents who investigated the case.
+- Serial Killer: Harry Cokely, a.k.a. the Slash Killer, who rapes and kills women, and also has killed FBI agents who investigated the case.

 - Show Within a Show: Cokely is watching His Girl Friday on television when BJ confronts him.